More Than a Feeling: Background and writing

 "More than a Feeling" took Scholz five years to complete.
 Scholz wrote the lyrics based on the idea of losing someone close, and on the way in which music can connect a person to memories of the past.
 Though not based on any specific event in Scholz's life, he did take the name Marianne from his cousin.
 It is one of six songs (five of which eventually appeared on the Boston album) that he worked on in his basement from 1968 to 1975, before Boston got its record contract.
 The drum parts were originally developed by Jim Masdea, although Sib Hashian played the drums on the official release.
-The song is written in G major, but published sheet music incorrectly shows the verses in D major.
 The song is in compound AABA form.

+Content

-ContentThe Book of Rock Lists suggests that the chorus riff may itself be a subtle homage to the Kingsmen's classic, "Louie Louie."
+The Book of Rock Lists suggests that the chorus riff may itself be a subtle homage to the Kingsmen's classic, "Louie Louie."
 Scholz has stated in multiple interviews his fondness for the James Gang, and in particular that band's 1970s album, James Gang Rides Again.
-Accordingly, the signature riff for "More than a Feeling" bears a resemblance to that composed by Joe Walsh for the "Rides Again" track "Tend My Garden."
+Accordingly, the signature riff for "More than a Feeling" bears a resemblance to that composed by Joe Walsh for the "Rides Again" track "Tend My Garden".
 Scholz credits "Walk Away Renee" by The Left Banke as the song's main inspiration.

-Boston's website says the song is about "the power an old song can have in your life," with Scholz elaborating that "it was sort of a bittersweet ballad."
+Boston's website says the song is about "the power an old song can have in your life", with Scholz elaborating that "it was sort of a bittersweet ballad."
 Ultimate Classic Rock critic Michael Gallucci points out that this is a common theme in Boston songs.